aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/introduction/1465-What, Why and How of Data Visualisation.md

-### Hard Disk Drives interactive Data Visualization
+### Hard Disk Drives: Interactive Data Visualization

-The blue line and empty space in horizontal bar and the pie chart are examples to inform us about the consumed and free space in hard disk.
+The blue line and empty space in the horizontal bar and the pie chart are visualizations of the consumed and free space in the hard disk.

-Hard drives data status in interactive visualization makes it easy to understand even for a normal user.
+The hard drive’s data status in interactive visualization makes it easy to understand even for an average user.

-And that’s always the objective of data visualization - to make it very easy and relevant for people to understand the data and take a quick decision.
+And that’s always the objective of data visualization - to make it easy and relevant for people to understand the data and make a quick decision.